 What We Do

 Established in 1977, CPR is an independent nonprofit organization that promotes the prevention and resolution of conflict to better enable the pursuit of purpose through the CPR Institute and its subsidiary, CPR Dispute Resolution Services, LLC.

-The CPR Institute builds capacity for dispute prevention and resolution through the thought leadership of its diverse members – companies, leading mediators and arbitrators, law firms, individual practitioners, and academics – who share best practices and develop innovative tools for dispute management through Committees, publications, education and events.
+The CPR Institute builds capacity for dispute prevention and resolution through the thought leadership of its diverse members – companies, leading mediators and arbitrators, law firms, individual practitioners, and academics – who share best practices and develop innovative tools for dispute management through committee discussions and projects, publications, education and training, and hosting events.

 CPR Dispute Resolution is a boutique-style provider of leading-edge dispute management services – mediation, arbitration, custom appointing services, a panel of dispute prevention specialists, and more - that leverages resources generated by the CPR Institute.
-The DRS case administrators have legal degrees, a combined 50 years of experience in ADR, and speak five languages.
-The Panel of Distinguished Neutrals is a carefully curated, diverse group of prominent, experienced subject matter and ADR experts based in 35 countries.
+The DRS case administrators are responsive, efficient, and detail oriented, and have extensive backgrounds in alternative dispute resolution (ADR).
+The Panel of Distinguished Neutrals is a carefully curated, diverse group of prominent, experienced subject matter and ADR professionals based in 35 countries.
 And CPR Dispute Resolution’s Complete Case platform, a holistic end-to-end digital environment designed for ADR, handles matters efficiently and securely.
 To learn more about CPR Dispute Resolution, visit drs.cpradr.org.

 Uniquely bringing together in-house and outside counsel since 1977